leonelfoknob/yolov2-tiny-custom-dataset-for-darknetros-on-jetson-nano/README.md

 We chose YOLOv2-tiny, a lightweight and efficient version of the YOLO object detection model, as it strikes a balance between speed and accuracy.
 To achieve the desired performance, we created a custom dataset tailored to our needs and trained a model that could detect plants and obstacles effectively, enabling smooth navigation for our robot.

+With the project goal clearly defined and the choice of YOLOv2-tiny established, the next crucial step was to train the custom model and seamlessly integrate it with ROS for real-time object detection and navigation.
+Below is a detailed explanation of the steps involved in training the model and implementing it on the Jetson Nano using ROS.

 *************************************************************************************************
  - Step to train custom dataset with yolov2-tiny
 *************************************************************************************************